2013-2014 Cost of Attending Williams

 Williams offers 2 5-Month Payment Plans (one for fall term and one for spring term) through Tuition Management Systems (TMS).
 Use the Expense Planner worksheet in the Williams College Financing Guide to calculate an affordable monthly payment; you can also view the letter and information sheet from the Bursar’s Office here.

 Federal Direct Plus Loan

 Williams is a participant in the Federal Direct Loan Program.

-- Fixed rate is 7.90%.
+- For loans disbursed between July 1, 2013 and June 30, 2014, the interest rate will be 6.41% FIXED.
 The interest rate can be reduced by 0.25% if the borrower enrolls in the Automatic Monthly Payment service.

 - For loans disbursed after July 1, 2008, payment can be deferred while the student is enrolled as at least a half-time student but the interest must be paid quarterly or it will be added to the principal of the loan.
 The parent borrower must request this option from the Direct Loan Servicer after the loan has been applied to the student’s account.

 To apply, review the full instructions and information, complete the Free Application for Federal Student Aid (FAFSA) and the application and promissory note online at the Department of Education’s loan website.
 You can apply for a PLUS loan for 2013-2014 after May 15, 2013; we begin processing 2013-2014 loans in early July.